-Companies can use a Colorado trust for asset protection.
-This separates an asset's economic benefit from its ownership.
+Companies can use a Colorado trust within a holding company structure for added asset protection.
+A trust will allow you to separate an asset's economic benefit from its ownership.
 As the asset belongs to the trust, no one can take the asset from you although you can still reap its benefits.

 Holding company structures can provide benefits that outweigh the cost and time associated with their implementation.
 To learn if a holding company can work for you, contact us to schedule a consultation with our experienced Colorado attorneys through the contact link on our website.